 AI assistant — museum prioritization

-Ask Tripop something like: "I have 6 days in Paris with one for Versailles.
+Ask Tripop: "I have 6 days in Paris with one for Versailles.
 Should I prioritize Louvre or Orsay first?"
 The AI ranks museums by travel time, jet lag impact, and crowd patterns.
-It'll also suggest rain backup plans (Orangerie's water lilies, Musée Rodin's covered sculpture rooms).
+It'll also suggest rain backup plans (Orangerie's water lilies, Musée Rodin's covered sculpture garden).

 Checklist — Paris essentials